 Project management strengths

-Lets involve some logic and statistics and define the strong sides of project management.
+Let‘s use logic and statistics to define the strong sides of project management tools.
 What does it take to run a successful project?
 The right set looks like this:

-- Frequent communication – teams that practice relevant, frequent communication achieve on average 82% project success.
-In a contrast, 57% of teams that communicate poorly fail their projects.
+- Frequent communication – teams that practice relevant, frequent communication achieve an average of 82% project success.
+In contrast, 57% of teams that communicate poorly fail their projects.

-- Knowledge transfer – Smart project managers know that its not enough to understand project goals themselves: you need to deliver them to your team very clearly and share your knowledge on the matter.
+- Knowledge transfer – Smart project managers know that it‘s not enough to understand project goals themselves: you need to deliver them to your team very clearly and share your knowledge on the matter.
 When implemented, knowledge transfer improves overall team performance twice as much (75% to 35%) as compared to keeping everyone in the dark.
+With Birdview‘s document management and knowledge-sharing features, project managers can easily share key insights and project goals with their teams.

-- Using Project management software – 87% of high-performing companies use project management software for their everyday activities.
+- Using Online Project Management Software – 87% of high-performing companies use project management software for their everyday activities.
 This is very important to consider since software helps skip a lot of time-consuming tasks and helps tackle miscommunication, paperwork, loss of valuable data, loss of the big picture, and much more.
-Its no wonder that every 9 out of 10 companies utilize project management software – it has been designed to help you guys out.
+It‘s no wonder that every 9 out of 10 companies utilize project and Resource Planning Software – it has been designed to help you guys out.

-This list could also include a few dozen of other points, but the core skill set consists of those techniques.
-Its important to note that all of this will work only if practiced regularly: running a project successfully is a team effort by itself and its hard to get everything lined up nicely from the first try.
+This list could also include a few dozen other points, but the core skill set consists of those techniques.
+It‘s important to note that all of this will work only if practiced regularly: running a project successfully is a team effort by itself and it‘s hard to get everything lined up nicely from the first try.
 But if you stick to it, you will notice considerable improvements with every coming project.

 Project management limits